I Want To...

 The Johns Hopkins Neurosurgical Spine Center brings together the best minds in diagnosis and management of spine disorders, including:

-Degenerative spine conditions: inflammatory degenerative conditions, including disc disease, spinal stenosis, facet joint arthritis and spondylolisthesis
+Degenerative spine conditions: inflammatory degenerative conditions, including disc disease, spondylosis, spinal stenosis, facet joint arthritis, radiculopathy, compressive myelopathy and spondylolisthesis

-Spinal deformities: scoliosis and other deformities affecting the spine
+Spinal deformities: scoliosis, kyphosis, Scheuermann’s disease, and other deformities affecting the spine

-Congenital spine disorders: disorders present from birth that affect the form and function of the spine
+Congenital spine disorders: disorders present from birth that affect the form and function of the spine, including spina bifida

 Minimally Invasive Techniques

-From minor procedures to the most complex surgical treatments, our surgeons employ the newest technologies and methods to help you get back to your normal life as soon as possible.
+We are continuously investigating new innovations in the field of spine surgery and postoperative care to help you get back to your normal life as soon as possible.

 Renowned, Multidisciplinary Expertise

-Back pain affects many aspects of your life and requires a multidisciplinary approach that treats the whole person.
-Our spine specialty teams comprise world-renowned neurosurgeons and neurologists who collaborate with specialists in pain management, orthopaedic surgery, physical medicine, rehabilitation and other disciplines.
+As a result, we emphasize a multidisciplinary approach to the treatment of back pain as well as all other spine-related issues.
+Our spine specialty teams comprise world-renowned neurosurgeons and neurologists who collaborate with specialists in pain management, orthopaedic surgery, physical medicine, rehabilitation and other disciplines to help provide you with the best available care for your spine.

 Request an Appointment